 PanoramaPass, your passport to the Dolomites in summer

 PanoramaPass is a card that gives free and unlimited access (even several trips per day) to all the lifts open in the entire Val di Fassa throughout the summer.
-The card gives you the right to travel for free on public buses.

 In the section lifts you’ll find the ticket prices, opening and closing times of the lifts in Val di Fassa in order to plan your excursions at best.